 Recruiting and retaining an inclusive workforce is key to fostering a workplace that attracts top talent.
-Many businesses embed diversity throughout their business practices, and recognize that a diverse workforce strengthens their company and distinguishes them from competitors, helping them attract new consumers and increase market share.
-The Able Trust is here to help you as you build and grow your inclusive workforce.
+Many Florida employers are leading the way and embedding diversity throughout their business practices.
+They recognize that a diverse workforce strengthens their company and distinguishes them from competitors, helping them attract new consumers and increase market share.

-Many Florida companies realize diversity is a driver of increased performance, workplace efficiencies, new customers and employee loyalty.
-Businesses and organizations across Florida are leading the way toward an inclusive workforce and we are sharing their stories.
-We want to add your company’s story about disability inclusion.
-CLICK HERE and share how your company is engaging persons with disabilities in your workforce.
+We are sharing the stories of these leaders and we want to add your company’s story about disability inclusion.
+CLICK HERE or use the button above and share how your company is engaging persons with disabilities in your workforce.

 Many manufacturers have little experience supervising employees with disabilities, and often have concerns about safety.
 However, Mike Brewster, Chief Production Officer at Monin, a manufacturer of premium flavorings for cocktails, coffees, teas, and more, and his team found that with thoughtful leadership, most of the challenges are easily overcome.
 Monin engages managers and supervisors to identify work tasks and job functions that can be done safely and with minimal risk.